sibr1011/getCookieExtension/ReadMe.md

 * copy to clipboard
 * add ";" to copy
 * only run on click
-* optional: add input of cookie
+* optional: add input of cookie as string
 * optional: show selection of cookies on page

 IMPORT EXTENSION TO CHROME: